 Pain and inflammation

-More recent medical uses for marijuana have been to treat chronic pain and inflammation.
+More recent medical uses for cannabis have been to treat chronic pain and inflammation.
 Both CBD and THC show positive influences on pain sensations in the human body.
 However, in general CBD is better known for its anti-inflammatory properties, which makes it effective at treating conditions such as arthritis.

 Nausea and anti-convulsion

-Marijuana is also being used to treat conditions such as epilepsy, although there is yet to be more research conducted here.
+Cannabis is also being used to treat conditions such as epilepsy, although there is yet to be more research conducted here.
 The results suggest that CBD (and possibly in conjunction with THC) is responsible for reducing muscle spasms and having an anti-convulsion effect.
 It can reduce severity of seizures and sometimes stop them entirely.
 It works in the same part of the body that governs the sensation of nausea, also having an anti-nausea effect.

 THC and CBD work well as a team